 width

-, sizes using percentage, justifyContent
+, sizes using percentage,justifyContent

 .
-At this point we have all the information about fixed sizes, user-defined or dictated by text nodes, and we can calculate the available space for automatically-sized elements.And this is pretty much it.
+At this point we have all the information about fixed sizes, user-defined or dictated by text nodes, and we can calculate the available space for automatically-sized elements.

 I will be dealing with trees a lot, so I will need a tree class.
 Here is a simple implementation: